aliok/sample-user-service-on-rhmap/REVIEW.md

 This web application is just a RESTful endpoint for the given dataset.

+Supported operations are: get all, get single, find by query, create, delete single, update single, patch single.

+`server.js` is the entrypoint. `lib/routes.js` defines the routes.
+`lib/user-api.js` responds to requests.

+### Highlights:

+* Stack: Express + Mongoose + Promises
+* Things are implemented as nice promises.
+* No hacks/workarounds.
+* Runs on RHMAP.
+* Well tested (acceptance test and unit tests).
+* Well documented (JSDocs for almost everything, inline docs for complex things).
+* Tests are promisified as well.
+They don't look like ugly callback hells.

 Following is a list of things that don't exist because of very limited time I had.

 ### Room for improvement

-* Business logic.
+* Business logic is limited.
 Server just takes what client sends.
 It does some validation like checking uniqueness of username, type checking for zip code etc. but it it doesn't do many things that a production application would do:
   * Server doesn't set `registered` timestamp to user document with the time of insertion.